Ferdinand Foch: 1914

 On the outbreak of World War I, Foch was in command of XX Corps, part of the Second Army of General de Castelnau.
 On 14 August the Corps advanced towards the Sarrebourg–Morhange line, taking heavy casualties in the Battle of the Frontiers.
 The defeat of the 15th Army Corps (France) to its right forced Foch into retreat.
 Foch acquitted himself well, covering the withdrawal to Nancy and the Charmes Gap before launching a counter-attack that prevented the Germans from crossing the River Meurthe.
+During the fighting on the frontiers, Foch's only son Germain was killed in action, though his passing was confirmed only the following February.

 Foch was then selected to command the newly formed Ninth Army during the First Battle of the Marne with Maxime Weygand as his chief of staff.
 Only a week after taking command, with the whole French Army in full retreat, he was forced to fight a series of defensive actions to prevent a German breakthrough.
 During the advance at the marshes at St.-Gond he is said to have declared: "My centre is yielding.
 My right is retreating.
 Situation excellent.
 I am attacking."
 These words were seen as a symbol both of Foch's leadership and of French determination to resist the invader at any cost, although there is little evidence that the signal was sent.
 Accordingly, on 4 October 1914, Foch was made the Assistant Commander-in-Chief of the Northern Zone under Joseph Joffre.